Investors need to know some important information regarding mutual funds before they start their investment journey

 Investments in equity-linked savings schemes (ELSS) qualify for tax deductions under Section 80C.
-Apart from this, other types of mutual funds have tax liability, depending on the types of assets they invest in.
-Taxability of capital gains and dividend is detailed in the tables.
-Tax implication is different for NRIs, especially in the case of TDS on short- and long-term capital gains.
+Apart from this, all mutual funds attract capital gains tax liability, depending on the types of assets they invest in.
+Here is the tax summary:

 Value Research fund classification

-There are about 1,671 fund schemes in the market as on July 22, 2021.
-Value Research divides this entire universe into 47 categories.
+There are more than 1,500 fund schemes in the market.
+Value Research divides this entire universe into 46 categories.
 Grouping funds in these categories helps create a portfolio for every possible investor profile.

-Of the 47 categories, 21 are pure equity categories, 8 are hybrids (equity and debt) and 17 are pure debt categories with the last one being gold.
+Of the 46 categories, 20 are pure equity categories, 7 are hybrids (equity and debt), 17 are pure debt categories and the last two are commodities.
 For equity-fund categories, the size (market capitalisation) of the companies that these funds invest in is used, except the ELSS which consists of all funds that are compliant with the section 80C of the Income-Tax Act.
 For hybrid-fund categories, the categorisation is based on the balance between debt and equity that a fund maintains.
 For debt-fund categories, funds are slotted according to the residual maturity of the securities they invest in.
 Across all these three categories, the underlying principle is to slice the universe along a risk-return continuum.